 Section 1.
 Each employee who has completed an initial probationary period, and any extension, has permanent status.
+No employee with permanent status shall be disciplined or discharged without good cause.

 Section 2.
 Any of the following acts of an employee who has permanent status shall be good cause for dismissal, demotion, reduction in compensation, suspension, or any other action taken for disciplinary reasons: